Ikkyū: Sex as a form of Zen practice

+Ikkyū frequented brothels as a means of deepening his satori and applying Zen to daily living.
+As Covell and Yamada point out, this resembles the tenth Ox-herding stage in which Hotei mingles freely with everyone, going beyond the duality between the saintly and common person.
+Ikkyū praised "pavilion girls" who, unlike priests whose minds were filled with philosophical dialectics, existed in a state of no-mind, facing the present moment immediately and without calculated thinking or regrets.
+This was to act free of the logically-structured mind.
+Ikkyū also came to embrace the view found in Esoteric Buddhism that the real Buddha is none other than one's own body.
+Thus, when he practiced Zen, he practiced with the body as well as the mind.
+Such a tantric attitude, which also draws on the language of alchemy, can be seen in the following:A sex-loving monk, you object!Hot-blooded and passionate, totally aroused.But then lust can exhaust all passion,Turning base metal into pure gold.The lotus flowerIs not stained by the mud;This dewdrop form,Alone, just as it is,Manifests the real body of truth.

 Legacy

 Ikkyū is one of the most significant (and eccentric) figures in Zen history.
 To Japanese children, he is a folk hero, mischievous and always outsmarting his teachers and the shōgun.
 In addition to passed down oral stories, this is due to the very popular animated TV series Ikkyū-san.

 In Rinzai Zen tradition, he is both heretic and saint.
 He was among the few Zen priests who addressed the subject of sexuality from a religious context, and he stood out for arguing that enlightenment was deepened by partaking in love and sex, including lovers, prostitutes and monastic homosexuality.
 He believed that sex was part of the human nature, and therefore purer than hypocritical organizations and worldly pursuits.
 At the same time, he warned Zen against its own bureaucratic politicising.

 Usually he is referred to as one of the main influences on the Fuke sect of Rinzai zen, as he is one of the most famous flute player mendicants of the medieval times of Japan.
 The piece "Murasaki Reibo" is attributed to him.
 He is credited as one of the great influences on the Japanese tea ceremony, and renowned as one of medieval Japan's greatest calligraphers and sumi-e artists.

 Ikkyū wrote in Kanbun-style classical Chinese, which was employed by many contemporary Japanese authors.
 For instance, the "Calling My Hand Mori's Hand" poem.

+Ikkyū is also connected with a Hell Courtesan, who became his disciple.